David-Ballines/Sudoku-GUI/README.md

 python Sudoku_gui.py
 ```

 Onece game has started, you can click on the boxes, they will hilight, and press any number key to insert the number inside the box.
-If the number is correct it will be colored green and when it is incorrect it will be red.
+If the number is correct it will be colored blue and when it is incorrect it will be red.

 There are three buttons that help the user solve the given puzzle, hint, restart, and solve buttons.
 To use the hint button, select a box and then click the hint button.
 The button will reveal the correct answer to the sellected box.
 The restart button will clear all of the number placed.
 The solve button will instantly solve the selected puzzle.